Why are the Conservation Standards so powerful?

 - A range of tools to aid selection of the best strategies and to adapt them to hone impacts whilst still in the planning phase

 - Forensic analysis of selected strategies using theory of change (aka results chains, project logic) to probe the assumptions underlying the strategies

 - Forecasting what monitoring is needed (and costs) and how this will be used to adapt activities

-- From the outset, accepting that not all information may be available, so prioritising research and information gathering to best effect
+- From the outset, accepting that not all information may be available, so prioritizing research and information gathering to best effect

 - Being focused on on-ground change and using evolving evidence-base of your project to change strategies and tactics as needed.

-The Open Standards propose an adaptive management approach that helps project teams systematically plan their projects, determine if their projects are on track, why they are on track or not, and what adjustments they need to make.
+The Conservation Standards propose an adaptive management approach that helps project teams systematically plan their projects, determine if their projects are on track, why they are on track or not, and what adjustments they need to make.
 To be successful, a project must be based on both sound project assumptions (theory) and good implementation.
 Often, however, project teams are not explicit about the assumptions behind the strategies they choose.
 Consequently, when their projects do not produce desired results, the conclusion is often that the project team did not do a good job implementing the project strategies.
 As shown in Figure 1, however, projects may fail due to theory failure, even when the project team does an excellent job implementing the project activities.
 An adaptive management approach helps teams plan their projects such that they will be able to trace their success and failures to back to poor theory, poor implementation, or a combination of the two.